Fall 2018 Entering Students

-Provided that you have completed all registration requirements and have attended an advising session to get an advisement pin, you should be able to register for classes through the student web on 8/16 beginning at 9:30 am.
+Provided that you have completed all registration requirements and have attended an advising session to lift your advising hold, you should be able to register for classes through CUNYFirst on August 20 beginning at 9:30 am.

 All students are required to be in status each term.
 This means that students must either be registered or be on an approved Leave of Absence.

 Helpful Registration Links:

 If you find that a course offered by another department is closed or has restrictions, you can get in touch with the instructor for permission to enroll.
 Once you’ve got the instructor’s permission, you should arrange for a “registration override” by emailing the Assistant Program Officer of the department offering the course.
 Here’s a link to the doctoral programs.